xbeat/Machine-Learning/README.md

 Introduction to Adadelta Optimizer

 Adadelta is an extension of Adagrad that seeks to reduce its aggressive, monotonically decreasing learning rate.
 Instead of accumulating all past squared gradients, Adadelta restricts the window of accumulated past gradients to some fixed size w.
 Let's implement this optimizer from scratch in Python.

+## Recurrent Neural Networks for Sequence Generation

+Introduction to Recurrent Neural Networks (RNNs)

+Recurrent Neural Networks are a class of neural networks designed to process sequential data.
+Unlike traditional feedforward networks, RNNs have connections that form cycles, allowing them to maintain an internal state or "memory".
+This architecture makes them particularly well-suited for tasks involving time series, natural language processing, and other sequence-based problems.

 ## Deep Learning Autoencoders in Python